For NBC, the covid Olympics will be a feat of strange movements and remote mystery

-Over the next two weeks, the Marriott’s ballroom will play a key Olympic role, hosting dozens of members of the NBC Sports staff, who will be furiously seeking, processing, cutting and packaging highlights from events 6,700 miles away for the pleasure of American viewers.
+Over the next two weeks, the Marriott’s ballroom will play a key Olympic role, hosting dozens of NBC Sports staff members, who will be furiously seeking, processing, cutting and packaging highlights from events 6,700 miles away for the pleasure of American viewers.
 Because hundreds of general NBC Sports staffers have been left home at their Stamford headquarters due to capacity restrictions in Japan.
 Plus, headquarters also has its own social-distancing requirements — so the company created an annex to house them.
 The road to Olympic viewing will run through a hotel space around the corner from one of New England’s larger U-Haul branches.

-As the Tokyo Games officially begin with the opening ceremonies Friday, covid protocols have created havoc for athletes and their events.
+As the Tokyo Games officially begin Friday with the Opening Ceremonies, covid protocols have created havoc for athletes and their events.
 But they have also upended the longtime Olympics network NBC, forcing a revamp in how it broadcasts the games.
 Normally a well-oiled machine, the Comcast company has had to rethink and redo its operations without some of its biggest production trump cards and with a whole bunch of new restrictions, making this the most improvisational Games in modern history.

 So a storage space in NBC’s Stamford offices is being turned into a broadcast booth.
 CNBC’s “Mad Money” with Jim Cramer has been booted from its New Jersey control room to make way for Olympic sports moved into the network’s offices, like golf.
 In Orlando, NBC has set up an encampment so athletes’ friends and family, barred from traveling to Tokyo, can conjure up heartfelt moments on American soil instead.